google/highwayhash/README.md

 ## Modules

-* scalar_sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash.
+* sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash.
 * sip_tree_hash.cc is the faster but incompatible SIMD j-lanes tree hash.
 * highway_tree_hash.cc is our new, fast AVX-2 mixing algorithm.
 * scalar_sip_tree_hash.cc and scalar_highway_tree_hash.cc are non-SIMD versions.